UP TO PART I COMMENTS

 |_____________|

-| | ----> With a small voltage applied,
+| | ---->

-|=============| | + thin, charges start crossing
+|=============| | +

-| EMITTER N | _____ appears in the battery circuit.
+| EMITTER N | _____

-|___________________| -
+|_________________| -

 <-----

 The changing thickness of the insulating depletion layer switches the transistor on and off.
-And since BASE VOLTAGE is what changes the thickness, we can ignore the current in the base wire.
-But wait a minute, WHICH flow of charge is being switched on and off?
+And since base voltage is what changes the thickness, we can ignore the current in the base wire.
+But wait a minute, which flow of charge is being switched on and off?
 Ah, we have another entire circuit to add to our diagram.
 We connect another battery across the entire transistor, between emitter and collector.
 Let's use a common 9-volt battery.

 <------